-Relationships between communities and universities should be mutually beneficial, responsive, and productive; that is, they should extend beyond one-time outings, or the individual relationships that initially begin them.
-Building community is an intentional act, and requires careful attention to navigating the boundaries that separate groups, so that community engagement efforts acknowledge and involve all stakeholders.
+Community engagement work is central to my life as a researcher, teacher, and person.
+I believe that relationships between communities and universities should be mutually beneficial, responsive, and productive; that is, they should extend beyond one-time outings, and be rooted in the personal relationships that initially spawn them, even when they grow beyond what we initially imagined.
+Building community is an intentional act and requires careful attention to stakeholder needs.
 Over the last several years, I've worked with several groups through course projects and on my own, including:

 west virgina and regional history center

-Students in two sections of Multimedia Writing conducted archival research on The Battle of Blair Mountain and created online exhibits in honor of the 100th anniversary of the battle as part of a client project for the WVRHC.
+Students in two sections of Multimedia Writing conducted archival research on The Battle of Blair Mountain and created online exhibits in honor of the 100th anniversary of the battle as part of a client project for the West Virginia and Regional History Center (WVRHC).
 They worked in teams, sifting through newspaper articles, photographs, and other materials to create compelling and engaging webpages using Omeka, highlighting different aspects of the largest labor uprising in West Virginia.
 Their exhibits are available here.

 appalachian prison book project